hbc/DataC-shell-genomics/lessons/02_searching_files.md

 Now we can use the arrows to scroll up and down and use `q` to get out.

-We can also do something tricky and use the command `wc`. `wc` stands for `word count`.
+We can also do something tricky and use the command `wc`. `wc` stands for *word count*.
 It counts the number of lines or characters.
 So, we can use it to count the number of lines we're getting back from our `grep` command.
 And that will magically tell us how many sequences we're finding.
 We're

     grep -B1 -A2 NNNNNNNNNN SRR098026.fastq | wc

-That tells us the number of lines, words and characters in the file.
+This command tells us the number of lines, words and characters in the file.
 If we just want the number of lines, we can use the `-l` flag for `lines`.

     grep -B1 -A2 NNNNNNNNNN SRR098026.fastq | wc -l